/

 Most business people are familiar with a CRM (Customer Relationship Management) system’s front end — the user interface, which consists mainly of lists and forms.

-But what does the back end of a CRM system — the database — look like, and why is it useful for a non-technical user or manager to know about it?
+But what does the back end of a CRM system — the database — look like, and why is it helpful for a non-technical user or manager to know about it?

 CRM Databases

-Understanding the database part of CRM software helps with knowing how business requirements can be managed with data.
+Understanding the database aspect of CRM software helps in managing business requirements with data.

 Relational Databases